ilastik/ilastik/docs/appletExample.rst

    include here all the slots used in before, that can be used in the applet
 #. opAppletExample.py
    * The algorithms are executed here
+   * more Information, how you can implement or use operators can be looked up in the lazyflow documentation under the point of 'operator overview' and 'advanced concepts' which is worth reading for a better understanding